 - Social Media – A lot of employers will want to know if you have a presence on social media.
-This will tell them a lot about you, what your interests and hobbies are, who you associate with, your lifestyle, family life, and so forth.
+This will tell them a lot about you, what your interests and hobbies are, who you associate with, your lifestyle, your family life, and so forth.
 You would not want to be embarrassed about anything your potential employer would see, so take time to clean up your social media profiles and eliminate any profanity, offensive words, adult content, shared posts, etc.

 - Thank you Cards/Notes – This may be a new thought for some of you to send a thank you card to express your appreciation for being asked to interview for a job, a second interview, or just for the opportunity to apply and be considered for a work at home position.
 But how many times have you received an unexpected card and thought to yourself…this really made my day!
-This is the impression that you can with an employer.
+This is the impression that you can have with an employer.
 Sending a virtual or physical thank you card to a company will help them to remember you, make you stand out, and may even lead to a job offer.
 I created a special thank you card that you can view and purchase to send to others here.
 Feel free to edit it to your liking.

-Why don’t you try to implement some of these tips the next time you apply to a work at home company and see if it doesn’t improve your work at home prospects for the better?
-When you are offered a work at home job, please share your good news with us on the following outlets.
+Why don’t you try to implement some of these tips the next time you apply to a work-at-home company and see if it doesn’t improve your work-at-home prospects for the better?
+When you are offered a work-at-home job, please share your good news with us on the following outlets.

 via email at email@example.com